Our Time (1974 film)

 Our Time (also known as Death of Her Innocence) is a 1974 American drama film directed by Peter Hyams.
-The film was written by Jane C. Stanton, and stars Pamela Sue Martin, Parker Stevenson and Betsy Slade.
-The story is set at a Massachusetts school for girls in the 1950s.
+The film was written by Jane C. Stanton and stars Pamela Sue Martin, Parker Stevenson, and Betsy Slade.
+The story follows two girls at a Massachusetts boarding school and their experiences with first love in the 1950s.
+It was released in theaters on April 10, 1974.